DavidvanZyl/ReactCanvas/README.md

 # ReactCanvas
- A canvas you can draw on with a hsl color selector made with ReactJS
+ A canvas you can draw on with a hsl color selector made with ReactJS and Redux

+ There are four settings, each of the HSL attributes, and a brush thickness selector.
+ Each of these are bound to the state and visibly change color as the settings do.

  To run
  ```